 - Business reporter

 - Media management

 - The nonprofit sector

 Professional and technical communication specialization:

-In this specialization, you'll develop your writing skills, sensitivity to the social and cultural aspects of communication, fluency with the latest computer technologies, and strategies for information design, which can lead you to success in many professions:
+In this specialization, you will develop your writing skills, sensitivity to the cultural and social aspects of communication, fluency with the latest computer technologies, and strategies for information design.
+You will be prepared for many fields, including: